kamadiem/final_project/Readme.md

 - [Jwt] - To encrypt saved user data for security
 - [Micorosoft Azure] - To convert users text to speech
 - [npm] - Nodejs package manager
+- [dotenv] - to seperate secrets from source code and share source code while allowing other people to create their own.

 ## Status Codes
 This returns the following status codes in its API: